cechallenge/cechallenge.github.io/challenge.md

 #### Eligibility
-1.&nbsp;Currently enrolled in college or graduate school as of July 21, 2025 <br>
+1.&nbsp;Students currently enrolled in Korean universities and graduate schools as of July 21, 2025.5 <br>
 &ensp;※ To be eligible for an award, the following conditions must be met <br>
 &emsp;&ensp;Must be currently enrolled; students on graduation deferment are not eligible to participate <br>
 &emsp;&ensp;Those currently employed by an industry or research institute are not eligible for awards (including those on academic training and student researchers affiliated with industry-government-funded research institutes) <br>